OpenTermsArchive/contrib-versions/Freeforums/Privacy Policy.md

 13\.
 Interfere with or disrupt the Site or servers or networks connected to the Site, or disobey any requirements, procedures, policies or regulations of networks connected to the Site;

 14\.
-Attempt to harvest, scrape, copy or otherwise collect information, User Generated Content or Content from the Site, to retrieve or index any portion of the Site or collect information about Company users for any purpose not expressly authorized by Company, including, without limitation, republishing the same on a third party website, either manually or through any engine, software, tool, agent, or other device or mechanism (including without limitation browsers, spiders, robots, avatars, site search/retrieval application, intelligent agents or other device).
+Attempt to harvest, scrape, copy or otherwise collect information, User Generated Content or Content from the Site, to retrieve or index any portion of the Site or collect information about Company users for any purpose not expressly authorized by Company, including, without limitation, republishing the same on a third party website, either manually or through any engine, software, tool, agent, or other device or mechanism (including without limitation browsers, spiders, robots, avatars, site search/retrieval application, intelligent agents or other device);

 15\.
-Access content or data not intended for you, or log onto a server or account that you are not authorized to access.
+Access content or data not intended for you, or log onto a server or account that you are not authorized to access;

 16\.
 Submit User Generated Content that falsely expresses or implies that such User Generated Content is sponsored or endorsed by Company;

 17\.
 Create user accounts by automated means, or under false or fraudulent pretenses. or provide false, misleading or inaccurate information to Company or any other user;

 18\.
-Impersonate, or otherwise misrepresent affiliation, connection or association with, any person or entity.
+Impersonate, or otherwise misrepresent affiliation, connection or association with, any person or entity;

 19\.
 Use “ad blocking” software or similar built-in web browser options designed to hide, block or prevent the proper display of online advertising (if any) while using the Sites;

 20\.
-Modify or change the placement and location of any advertisement, if any, while using the Sites.
+Modify or change the placement and location of any advertisement, if any, while using the Sites;

 21\.
-Harvest or otherwise collect information about Company users, including email addresses, passwords, user names and phone numbers.
+Harvest or otherwise collect information about Company users, including email addresses, passwords, user names and phone numbers;

 22\.
 Use the Site to solicit or recruit Company users or Domain Administrators to another Site. or